CCoderX/Numerical-Optmization-With-Python/README.md

 # Numerical-Optmization-WIth-Python
- In this repo I share my work on Numerical optmization techniques on  linear regression , I started with The basic Gradient descent algorithm then I added momentum
+ In this repo I share my work on Numerical optmization techniques on  linear regression